1. Home

 Choosing the best WhatsApp CRM really depends on your message volume, how complex your needs are and what tech you’re already using.
 For high-volume B2C teams working across multiple channels, you need something reliable and truly omnichannel, that’s where respond.io shines.

-If you’re only focused on Whatsapp sales, HubSpot might be your go-to.
+Now if you’re only focused on Whatsapp sales, HubSpot might be your go-to.
 And if you’re using Shopify, Zoko could be a great fit.
 The key is matching the tool to how your team actually works, then testing it out in real situations before making a decision.

 While most WhatsApp CRMs make you choose between strong messaging tools and proper CRM functions.
 Respond.io bridges that gap.